Everything you always wanted to know about CAPP

 + Is there an open source version?

 Yes.
-You can download one of the first CAPP vewrsions as open souce for Mac.
-Fully functional but limited.
+You can download one of the first CAPP versions as open souce for Mac.
+Fully functional but limited in fuctionality.
+Simply because it does not contain any foreign code with different licenses.

 + What are the reasons for using XOJO?

 XOJO is a multi platform development environment.
 It is fast, reliable and very versatile.
 Using XOJO we can provide CAPP on Mac OS and Windows PCs.
-Even Linux and RaspBerry is possible.
+Even Linux and RaspBerry would be possible.

 + How is CAPP working?